neffercarrillo/security-plus/notes/README.md

 - data owner should be from the business side (whomever is creating the data).
 IT people should not be data owners.
 - 3 data states 1 data at rest 2 data in transit 3 data in use
 - 6 encryption types for data at rest 1 full disk encryption (FDE) 2 partition encryption 3 file encryption 4 volume encryption 5 database encryption 6 record encryption (fields within a database record)
-- 3 encryption methods for data in transit 1 ssl and tls 2 vpn 3 ipsec (authenticate and encryt each ip packet)
+- 3 encryption methods for data in transit 1 ssl and tls 2 vpn 3 ipsec (authenticate and encrypt each ip packet)
 - 4 protection types for data in use 1 application level 2 access controls 3 secure enclaves 4 intel software guards
 - 6 data types 1 regulated data 2 trade secrets 3 intellectual property 4 legal information 5 financial information 6 human-readable data/non-human readable data
-- data sovereignity digital info is subject to the laws of the country in which it is located
+- data sovereignty digital info is subject to the laws of the country in which it is located
 - general data protection regulation (GDPR)
 - securing data 1 geographic restriction (geofencing) 2 encryption 3 hashing (data is converted to a fixed-character string regardless of input) 4 masking 5 tokenization (replaces sensitive data with non-sensitive substitutes known as tokens) 6 obfuscation 7 segmentation (dividing a network into separate segments) 8 permission restrictions (who has access to what)
 - data loss prevention monitor the data of a system while in use, transit or rest
 - endpoint dlp software installed on a workstation
-- network dlp software/hardware placed at the perimiter of the network
+- network dlp software/hardware placed at the perimeter of the network
 - storage dlp software installed on a server in the data center
 - cloud-based dlp system usually SaaS and it's part of a cloud service